rust-random/rand/README.md

 ### Yanked versions

 Some versions of Rand crates have been yanked ("unreleased").
-Where this occurs, the crate's CHANGELOG *should* be updated with a rationale, and a search on the issue tracker with the keyword `yank` *should* uncover the motivation.
+Where this occurs, the crate's CHANGELOG *should* be updated with a rationale and a search on the issue tracker with the keyword `yank` *should* uncover the motivation.

 ### Rust version requirements